 A: It depends on your loan type — some conventional loans start around 3%, FHA offers low-down options, and VA/USDA may allow zero down.
 I can connect you with trusted local lenders to compare programs.
 Learn more in the Buyer FAQs.

-Q: What are closing costs and how much should I expect?
+Q: What are closing costs and how much should you expect?

 A: Closing costs cover things like lender fees, title, appraisal, inspections, and prepaid taxes and insurance.
 In North Carolina, buyers typically see about 2–4% of the purchase price in closing costs.
 See more details in my Buyer FAQs.